 But should you really use them?
 Our answer and advice are both: yes, and you should anchor your safe.
 Not only that, but you should make sure the mounting system is one of the best there is.
 Most manufacturers include all the anchoring components you need to bolt the safe to the floor or to the wall, but some of them use low-quality components when they’re equipping their models under 500$.
 If you notice the bolts are thin and made out of cheap metal, don’t even bother trying to use them.
 You could drill a hole in your wall or floor just to have the bolts break as soon as you screw them in.
 The best thing to do it to take the bolts to a local hardware supplier and buy similar ones made out of high-quality materials.
 Use these to mount your safe.

 The easiest way for burglars to break into your safe is to take it somewhere else, where they can use power tools for a longer period of time without the risk of being caught.
 Mounting your gun safe to the wall or to the floor does not make this operation impossible, but it makes it harder to accomplish in a short period of time.

 Even though a gun safe has many benefits, it also presents some risks.
-There are not many risks associated with gun safes, but you need to know how to avoid them.
+Read how to avoid them.